 As a result of the severe discomfort and swelling in the joints, patients generally experience Pain that lasts for weeks to months and is incapacitating.
 Although certain Arthralgia caused by chikungunya fever could last for years.
-The majority of illnesses endure only a few weeks or months.
-Only two people in our case study had ongoing joint discomfort two to three months after the illness had cleared up.
+Very few people joint discomfort two to three months after the illness had cleared up.
 [11,17]